-\begin{remark} There are several issues that need to be addressed with the above naive approach: \begin{enumerate} \item Unless $\hat \phi_t$ and $\tilde \phi$ are sufficiently close, the Monte-Carlo approximation will have a large error and in this case the estimate may not be accurate no matter how large the Monte-Carlo sample is. \item In order to compute $p(\xbf_{0:t}|\theta,{\phi})$ for any $\phi$ at time-point $t$, we need $p(\xbf_{0:t-1}|\theta,{\phi})$ for the same $\phi$ at time $t-1$ something that we could not anticipate prior to time $t$. \item After obtaining $\hat \phi_t$ we need to run Algorithm~\ref{alg:gibbs1} once more in order to update $\xbf_t$ and $\theta$ conditioned on $\hat\phi_t$, however the algorithm requires samples from $\xbf_{0:t-1}|\ybf_{1:t-1},\hat\phi_t$ to be available which is unknown at time $t-1$. \end{enumerate} \end{remark}
+\begin{remark} There are several issues concerning the above naive approach that need to be addressed: \begin{enumerate} \item Unless $\hat \phi_t$ and $\tilde \phi$ are close to one another, the Monte-Carlo approximation will have a large error and in this case the estimate may not be accurate no matter how large the Monte-Carlo sample is. \item In order to compute $p(\xbf_{0:t}|\theta,{\phi})$ for any $\phi$ at time-point $t$, we need $p(\xbf_{0:t-1}|\theta,{\phi})$ for the same $\phi$ at time $t-1$ something that we could not anticipate prior to time $t$. \item After obtaining $\hat \phi_t$ we need to run Algorithm~\ref{alg:gibbs1} once more in order to update $\xbf_t$ and $\theta$ conditional on $\hat\phi_t$.
+However the algorithm requires samples from $\xbf_{0:t-1}|\ybf_{1:t-1},\hat\phi_t$ which is unknown at time $t-1$. \end{enumerate} \end{remark}

-Bypassing the issues of Remark~\ref{naMC}, our strategy for issue~\ref{item:3} is to replace the importance density in~\eqref{eq:16} by a mixture over a set of $\phi$ values instead of a single fixed $\tilde \phi$.
-For~\ref{item:4} we only evaluate the Bayes factors over a dense grid $\Phi$ which covers reasonable values of $\phi$ and keep a record of the sufficient statistics needed to evaluate $p(\xbf_{0:t}|\theta,{\phi})$ at the next time.
-To address~\ref{item:5} we resample the available samples from the mixture with appropriate weights.
-In the remaining of this section we present these ideas.
-In Algorithm~\ref{alg:pf_phi} we put these together.
+Bypassing the issues raised in Remark~\ref{naMC}, our strategy for resolving issue~\ref{item:3} is to replace the importance density in~\eqref{eq:16} by a mixture over a set of $\phi$ values instead of a single fixed $\tilde \phi$.
+This is demonstrated in our simulation study (see Supplementary Materials, Section~2) where we show that the naive approach can give biased estimates for a badly chosen $\tilde{\phi}$.
+For~\ref{item:4} we only evaluate the Bayes factors over a dense grid $\Phi$ which covers reasonable values of $\phi$ and keeps a record of the sufficient quantities needed to evaluate $p(\xbf_{0:t}|\theta,{\phi})$ at the next time.
+To resolve~\ref{item:5} we resample the available samples from the mixture with appropriate weights.
+In the remainder of this section we expand on these ideas.
+Algorithm~\ref{alg:pf_phi} puts them together.